SatelliteShorelines/CoastSeg/docs/install.md

 - **upstream**: refers to the official CoastSeg repository hosted on GitHub
 - **origin** :refers to your personal fork on your computer

+4. Install your package locally as a pip editable installation
+   > `pip install -e .`

 ### Create Development Environment